Emerald Spring Pea Soup

 Serve in pretty bowls and garnish with Basil Oil, Soft-Crisp Croutons and Radish and Arugula Salad.

 To make the Basil Oil

-Combine all the ingredients in a blender or food processor and process until smooth.
+Combine all ingredients in a blender or food processor and process until smooth.

 To make the Soft-Crisp Croutons

-Preheat your oven to 425° F. Combine the butter and basil and toss the bread cubes to coat well.
-Sprinkle with the sea salt and toast in the oven for 2 to 3 minutes.
+Preheat oven to 425° F. Combine butter and basil and toss with bread cubes to coat well.
+Sprinkle with salt and toast in the oven for 2 to 3 minutes.
 Thread several croutons each on skewers and float on the soup.

 Each serving: 140 cal, 8g fat (5g sat), 30mg chol, 230mg sodium, 11g carb, 3g fiber, 3g protein